CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 #### OPS.2.4.M2 Secure connection setup for remote maintenance [user]

-The initiation of a remote maintenance access must always take place out of the institution.
+The initiation of a remote maintenance access must always be done out of the institution.
 This can be realized by calling the IT system to be serviced at the remote maintenance center or using an automatic callback.
 The external maintenance personnel must authenticate themselves at the beginning of the maintenance.
 If the connection to the remote maintenance center is interrupted in any way, the access to the system must be terminated by a "forced logout".

-The user of the remotely-administered IT system must explicitly agree to the remote access, eg. B. via an appropriate confirmation on the system.
+The user of the remotely-administered IT system must explicitly agree to remote access.
+B. via an appropriate confirmation on the system.

 #### OPS.2.4.M3 Hedging communication links for remote maintenance [IT operation]